Basics

 }

-Fantastic!
-Now we have to define a way for the adapter to actually connect with the code we’re trying to debug.
-That’s what’s known as a “configuration”. nvim-dap offers it’s own way of defining configurations, but my recommendation is to use a .vscode/launch.json file, which nvim-dap supports natively, out of the box.
+nvim-dap offers it's own way of defining configurations, but my recommendation is using a .vscode/launch.json file, which nvim-dap supports natively, out of the box.
 The main advantage of this approach is that your colleagues will be able to use the configuration as well!
+What you may consider a disadvantage here is the fact that you'd have copy and paste the same file in multiple locations.

 {